arwinwijaya/arwinwijaya/README.md

 ---

 ## 🤖 AI (Applied)
-**What it shows:** focus on usable metrics and operational stability, not just model scores.

-- Business-relevant evaluation (Accuracy, MAE/MAPE, ROC-AUC)
+**What it shows:** a practical approach to AI that prioritizes operational value, reliability, and adoption in real business environments.

+- Business-oriented model evaluation using metrics aligned with operational outcomes and decision quality
-- Deployment readiness, monitoring, and iteration
+- Deployment readiness through monitoring, validation, iteration, and integration into production workflows
-- Integration with web dashboards for decision support
+- End-to-end implementation that connects AI services with web applications, dashboards, and reporting layers

 ---

 ## 🚀 Current Focus
-- Scaling AI web applications for production environments
+- Scaling AI-enabled web platforms for production and enterprise use
-- Improving data pipelines, reliability, and observability
+- Improving data pipeline reliability, system observability, and deployment efficiency
-- Bridging AI models with real business use cases
+- Strengthening the connection between analytics, machine learning, and business decision-making

 ---

 ## 📫 Reach me
+- **Email:** muhamad.arwinwijaya@gmail.com
 - **LinkedIn:** https://www.linkedin.com/in/muhamadarwinwijaya/
 - **Portfolio:** https://marwinwijaya.github.io